-TTUHSC Facilities Operations and Maintenance personnel are available on the Lubbock, Abilene, Amarillo, Midland, and Odessa campuses and are responsible for maintaining the buildings and grounds at their respective campuses during normal business hours.
+TTUHSC Facilities Operations and Maintenance personnel are available on the Lubbock, Abilene, Amarillo, Dallas, Midland, and Odessa campuses and are responsible for maintaining the buildings and grounds at their respective campuses during normal business hours.
 Each of these campuses have after-hours contact numbers for after-hour service, and each campus may contact Lubbock (24-hours) for assistance if there is an after-hours need.
-The Dallas campus has contracted maintenance services through TD Industries.
-A TD Industries maintenance person is on campus Monday-Friday from 7:00 AM to 4:00 PM.
 For after-hours service in Dallas, individuals may contact the Abilene campus for assistance.
 Contact information for TTUHSC Facilities and Operations for each campus can be found in the "Important Contact Numbers" in Section 3 of this report.
 The TTUHSC Facilities and Safety Services group addresses general maintenance, renovation, and repair projects, and may provide services for landscaping and grounds.